lemonseller/metanoia/README.md

 HOW TO START UP

-clone repo
+-clone repo
-npm install express sqlite3
+-npm install express sqlite3
-node server.js
+-node server.js
-then u can go to localhost
+-then u can go to localhost